Skip to content

 • Modality Zipping: Capability to "weave" deferred sensory tools into a text-only reasoning agent if the selected provider lacks native multimodal support.

-• Syntax Standardization (UTCP): Adoption of the Universal Tool Calling Protocol (UTCP) as the definitive grammar for all tool definitions, eliminating the "Middleware Tax" of legacy proxies.
+• Syntax Standardization (Pydantic Covenant): Adoption of Python type hints and Pydantic schemas as the definitive internal grammar for tool definitions, eliminating the "Middleware Tax" of legacy proxy translation layers.

 • Sigil-Based Filtering: Integration with The Ward (38) to physically hide privileged tools/models from an Agent based on the active identity's scope.

-• Economic Arbitration: Integration with The Toll (41) to select the most cost-effective provider (Local Power vs. Cloud Tokens) based on the ritual's priority.
+• Economic Arbitration: Integration with The Toll (41) to select the most cost-effective provider (local power vs. remote cost) based on the ritual's priority.

 Considered Options